smartlyio/oats/README.template.md

 https://medium.com/smartly-io/oats-how-we-learned-to-stop-worrying-and-love-types-aa0041aaa9cc

 This package provides the tooling for generating the type definitions.
-A separate package provides the [runtime](https://github.com/smartlyio/oats-runtime) that contains the code and base types needed for actually using the generated definitions.
+A separate package provides the [runtime](https://github.com/smartlyio/oats/tree/master/packages/oats-runtime) that contains the code and base types needed for actually using the generated definitions.

+see [packages](https://github.com/smartlyio/oats/tree/master/packages) for tooling and adapters for koa, axios etc.

 ## Generating type definitions